xNuclearSquirrel/SquirrelReceiver/README.md

 ## Troubleshooting

+### Known issues
+* The video can be glitchy once the AU is armed.
+I think it's related to package loss and a higher frame rate after arming.
+It looks like there is a way to request lost packages, but I haven't quite figured out how to do that yet.
+Hopefully something I will add in the future which should improve the link quality quite a bit.

 ### Connection Issues
 * **WiFi Connection:** Ensure your PC hasn't automatically switched back to your home internet WiFi.
 It must stay connected to the Goggles' network.
 * **Live Sharing Toggle:** If the video does not appear, verify that **Live Sharing** is still toggled ON in the Goggles' shortcut menu.
 * **Firewall:** Ensure Windows Firewall is not blocking incoming UDP traffic for SquirrelReceiver.

 * This is still a work in progress!
 Not all goggles and aircraft have been tested.
 Some may not work or require changes to the code.
 I would appreciate any feedback on what works or doesn't work.

 ##### Credits
 - Thanks to Joonas for the help when developing this!